Exponential ergodicity for Markov processes with random switching: Constant jump rates

-\end{lem} In the previous lemma, we used a slight abuse of notation.
-Indeed, if $f$ is a function defined on $E$, we also denote by $f$ the mapping $(x,i) \mapsto f(x)$ on $\mathbf{E}$. \begin{proof} First, Jensen's inequality gives this weaker form of \eqref{eq:Lyap-underlying}:
+In the previous lemma, we used a slight abuse of notation.
+Indeed, if $f$ is a function defined on $E$, we also denote by $f$ the mapping $(x,i) \mapsto f(x)$ on $\mathbf{E}$. \begin{pf} First, Jensen's inequality gives this weaker form of \eqref{eq:Lyap-underlying}:

-for every $q\in (0,1]$.
-Now, for all $t\geq0$ and $(x,i) \in \mathbf{E}$, a straightforward recurrence gives
+for every $q\in(0,1]$.
+Now, for all $t\geq0$ and $(x,i) \in\mathbf {E}$, a straightforward recurrence gives

-where $(T_k)_{k\geq 0}$ is the sequence of jump times of $I$, with $T_0=0$, and $N_t$ the number of jumps before $t$.
-By Lemma~\ref{lem:Per-Frob}, there exist $C>0, \eta>0$ and $q \in (0,1]$ such that
+where $(T_k)_{k\geq0}$ is the sequence of jump times of $I$, with $T_0=0$, and $N_t$ the number of jumps before $t$.
+By Lemma~\ref {lem:Per-Frob}, there exist $C>0, \eta>0$ and $q \in(0,1]$ such that

 Furthermore, one can show that $T_n$ is of order $n$ and that